bhwong11/tomagotchigame/README.md

 If a user puts in a name longer than the max width of the name container the text will go outside the name container

+The display is not responsive and elements by not be display properly depending on screen size

 ===WireFrame===
 <img width="591" alt="wireframe" src="https://i.imgur.com/ts8d2Aq.png">